 Misconceptions about freelance copywriters

-News reporting is simply reporting the facts of a story, or what news organisations want us to believe are the facts.
-Newspaper reporters also have sub-editors who check their work and improve before it goes to press.
-Freelance copywriters, in most cases, draft and redraft their work without the help of editors.
+News reporting is simply reporting the facts of a story – or what news organisations want us to believe are the facts (but often are not).
+Newspaper reporters also have sub-editors who check their work and improve it before it goes to print.
+Freelance copywriters, in most cases, draft and redraft their work usually without the help of editors.

-A freelance copywriter needs to understand persuasion
+A freelance copywriter needs to understand the art of persuasion

-The second thing wrong with the picture of fast typing writers is that writing is one of the final stages of the process.
-A good freelance copywriter will conduct a significant amount of research to understand the products or services, the company, the industry and the market.
+The second thing wrong with the picture of fast-typing writers is that writing is one of the final stages of the process.
+A good freelancer will conduct a significant amount of research, thoroughly studying products and services, the company, the industry and the market.
 They need to understand the relevant target audiences and the pain points of potential clients.
 The freelance writer must complete this research before the writing begins.
-Some freelance copywriters brag about being able to work fast.
+Some freelance writers boast about being able to work fast.
 But creating effective copywriting content takes time.
 The fast writer rarely produces good content.
 As the saying goes for all services, your options are good, fast and cheap, but you can only choose two of the three.
 An effective writer will take the time to work with clients to understand their customers and the benefits of what they offer.